<img alt="" src="https://secure.bali6nora.com/145236.png" style="display:none;">

 Blog Main Page

-Posted by Todd Hockenberry ● Jan 18, 2022
+Posted by Todd Hockenberry ● Dec 27, 2023

 Digital Marketing Strategy for Manufacturers

 Simply put, a digital marketing strategy for manufacturers determines your ability to connect with modern buyers.
-ALL buyers use the Internet to answer questions, seek alternatives, and to evaluate vendor options.
+ALL buyers use the Internet to answer questions, seek alternatives, and evaluate vendor options.

-Trade shows are never going to be what they were two years ago.
+• Trade shows are never going to be what they were two+ years ago.

-Your salespeople struggle to get prospects to answer the phone or reply to voicemails.
+• Your salespeople struggle to get prospects to answer the phone or reply to voicemails.

-Customers are more likely to switch suppliers now than ever before.
+• Customers are more likely to switch suppliers now than ever before.

 Not sure you need a digital marketing strategy?

-• Do you want to rank number one in search for your key topics and not just for your company name?
+• Do you want to rank number one in the search for your key topics and not just for your company name?

 • Do you want your ideal buyers to find you online when they search for topics related to your business?